rust-lang/rfcs/text/0000-rc-newref-clone.md

 Longer names such as ```new_reference``` or ```new_pointer``` are just as informative, although the extra length goes against the general convention of using short names for common constructs.
 Othe names such as ```new_rc```, ```new_arc```, etc. could be considered.

-# Generalization
+# Generalization (open discussion)

+The vagueness of Clone is not criticised, here.
+Clone, as defined and with its abstraction level, serves its purpose well as a trait for generic operations.
+The problem comes from _more-specific_ operations and types, which would benefit from being expressed with descriptive terminology, being _only_ usable through high level or abstract terms.

-The author believes that as in general, types (structures and enums) should provide methods using adequately descriptive names and, _in addition_, implement (usually more abstract) traits using these methods.
+The author of this RFC believes that as in general, types (structures and enums) should provide methods using adequately descriptive names and, _in addition_ to these methods, implement the more abstract traits using these methods.
 This way, no compromise is made on the names of the functionality exposed by the type.
+This should of course be taken with a grain of salt.
+It really depends on how far apart the type and a trait are in terms of the genericity of the concept they embody or describe.

 # Example
 Here is an example of code where the similarity between ```Vec<T>::clone()``` and ```Arc<Vec<T>>::clone()``` is a recurrent source of confusion: